| By Chris Mumma, Bergen Record

 Weinstein taped the final moments of her life as she tried to persuade

+her captor to release her.
 In December, Ginsberg helped prosecutors rebut an ill-prepared

 expert in the felony murder trial of Patrick J. Pantusco, the Washington